-1. Leadership & Governance Structure (continued) Do students have a role in decision-making or school governance?
-Notes from host school: Questions/ideas for your own team: What type of training does your team received How are leaders trained and coached?
-How do they train and coach others? e to build leadership capacity?
-Notes from host school: Questions/ideas for your own team: 2.
-Mission & Purpose How was the shared purpose developed?
-How are school goals developed?
-Is everyone involved?
-Who has decision-making capacity?
-Notes from host school: Questions/ideas for your own team:
+1. Leadership & Governance Structure (continued)

+Do students have a role in decision-making or school governance?

+Questions/ideas for your own team:

+e to build leadership capacity?

+Questions/ideas for your own team:

+Questions/ideas for your own team:

 2. Mission & Purpose (continued) How does your team create a continuous cycle of reflection?
 How are you able to tweak what already exists, recommit to shared values, and still be a place of engagement and innovation?
-Notes from host school: Questions/ideas for your own team: In what ways does the school culture reflects your shared purpose?
-How is your shared purpose part of discussions and decision-making (formally; informally)?
-Examples?
-What are ways you share your mission when hiring or on-boarding new colleagues?
-What are ways teachers see connections between the shared purpose and their teaching?
-Notes from host school: Questions/ideas for your own team: 3.
-Authority, Responsibility, & Accounta - Do you sense that collectively/as a group, teamake the school successful?
-How about indiv vidual teachers?
-Notes from host school: Questions/ideas for your own team:
+Notes from host school: Questions/ideas for your own team: In what were done the selection of the l In what ways does the school culture reflects How is your shared purpose part of discussions and de What are ways you share your mission when hiring or o on-boarding new colleagues?
+What are ways teachers see connections between the T. Control of the Con Notes from host school: Questions/ideas for your own team: 3.
+Authority, Responsibility, & Accounta bility Do you sense that collectively/as a group, teamake the school successful?
+How about indiv Notes from host school: Questions/ideas for your own team:

-3. Authority, Responsibility, & Accountability (continued) What, if anything, is different-from-traditional about teachers' willingness to be held accountable for the success of this school (as a group)?
+3. Authority, Responsibility, & Accountal pility (continued) What, if anything, is different-from-traditional about teachers' willingness to be held accountable for the success of this school (as a group)?
 Individually accountable for their students' success?
 How do teachers hold one another accountable?
-Give examples.
-Is this different?
-How do teachers behave differently here?
-Are there different expectations?
-If so, what kinds of differences?
-How are these related to authority and accountability?
+Give endown do teachers behave differently here?
+Are there differently and accountability?
 Notes from host school: Questions/ideas for your own team: How are collective decisions made?
 Notes from host school: Questions/ideas for your own team: 4.
-Collaboration Please note: The definition of collaboration is not to form consensus.
-It is the act of working jointly with one another.
-Give an example of collaboration working well for your team?
+Collaboration Please note: The definition of collaboration is not to for another. m consensus.
+It is the act of working jointly with one Give an example of collaboration working we ell for your team?
 How about not working?
 Notes from host school: Questions/ideas for your own team:

 4. Collaboration (continued) Please note: The definition of collaboration is not to form consensus.
 It is the act of working jointly with one another.
-What are the results of this sort of collaboration?
-Listen for commitment to departments or commitment to purpose.
-Does everyone feel obligated to participate?
+What are the results of this sort of collaborat Listen for commitment to departments or commitment Does everyone feel obligated to participate?
 Do people feel comfortable participating fully?
 Is there an open flow of ideas?
-Notes from host school: Questions/ideas for your own team: How much time are teachers spending in the responsibilities in a week? classroom vs. working on teacher-powered Notes from host school: Questions/ideas for your own team: Does teachers' collaboration influence studer Notes from host school: Questions/ideas for your own team:
+Notes from host school: Questions/ideas for your own team: How much time are teachers spending in the classroom vs. working on teacher-powered responsibilities in a week?
+Notes from host school: Questions/ideas for your own team: Does teachers' collaboration influence studer Notes from host school: nt learning?

-4. Collaboration (continued) Please note: The definition of collaboration is not to for rm consensus.
-It is the act of working jointly with one another.
-Do you collaborate with other schools or tea Notes from host school: Questions/ideas for your own team: Share about the time you schedule for collaboration and team building.
-If you have a team retreat, describe some of the activities that have helped your team build trust and shared vision.
-Notes from host school: Questions/ideas for your own team: Are support staff members who are not teachers included in decision making?
 If so, how?
+Questions/ideas for your own team: Notes from flost school.
+Questions/lucas for your own team.

+4. Collaboration (continued) Please note: The definition of collaboration is not to for another.
+Do you collaborate with other schools or tea ms?
+If so, how is this helpful?
+Notes from host school: Questions/ideas for your own team: Share about the time you schedule for collab If you have a team retreat, describe some of the activitivision.
+Notes from host school: Questions/ideas for your own team: Are support staff members who are not teach If so, how? ners included in decision making?
 Notes from host school: Questions/ideas for your own team: